lambduhh/address-assignment/README.md

 to spaces since spaces are not offered as a delimiter option on Mockaroo.

 *Note regarding spec* **Data that included superfluous whitespace (such as: "Linda Van Bullwinkle") has been deleted for testing purposes.
-I am operating on the assumption that the data going in is good, clean, uniform data.**
+I am operating on the assumption that the data going in is clean, uniform data.**

 ## License